Arkansas

 Arkansas is the 29th largest by area and the 33rd most populous state, with a population of just over three million at the 2020 census.
 The capital and most populous city is Little Rock, in the central part of the state, a hub for transportation, business, culture, and government.
 The northwestern corner of the state, namely the Fayetteville–Springdale–Rogers Metropolitan Area, is a population, education, cultural, and economic center.
 The Fort Smith Metropolitan Area is also an economic center and is known for its historic sites related to western expansion and the persecution of Native Americans.
-The largest city in the state's eastern part is Jonesboro.
-The largest city in the state's southeastern part is Pine Bluff.

 In the 21st century, Arkansas's economy is based on service industries, aircraft, poultry, steel, and tourism, along with important commodity crops of cotton, soybeans and rice.
 The state supports a network of public universities and colleges, including two major university systems: Arkansas State University System and University of Arkansas System.
 Arkansas's culture is observable in museums, theaters, novels, television shows, restaurants, and athletic venues across the state.

 Etymology

 The name Arkansas initially applied to the Arkansas River.
 It derives from a French term, Arcansas, their plural term for their transliteration of akansa, an Algonquian term for the Quapaw people, which is believed to translate to "south wind people".
 These were a Dhegiha Siouan-speaking people who settled in Arkansas around the 13th century.
 Kansa is likely also the root term for Kansas, which was named after the related Kaw people.

-The name has been pronounced and spelled in a variety of ways.
+The name has been pronounced and spelled in various ways.
 In 1881, the state legislature defined the official pronunciation of Arkansas as having the final "s" be silent (as it would be in French).
 A dispute had arisen between the state's two senators over the pronunciation issue.
 One favored /ˈɑrkənsɔː/ (AR-kən-saw), the other /ɑrˈkænzəs/ (ar-KAN-zəs).
 (Note: The region was organized as the Territory of Arkansaw on July 4, 1819, but the territory was admitted to the United States as the state of Arkansas on June 15, 1836.
 The name was historically pronounced /ˈɑrkənsɔː/, /ɑrˈkænzəs/, and several other variants.
 The residents of Arkansas have called themselves either "Arkansans" or "Arkansawyers".
 In 1881, the Arkansas General Assembly passed the following concurrent resolution, now Arkansas Code April 1 105:

 Whereas, confusion of practice has arisen in the pronunciation of the name of our state and it is deemed important that the true pronunciation should be determined for use in oral official proceedings.

 And, whereas, the matter has been thoroughly investigated by the State Historical Society and the Eclectic Society of Little Rock, which have agreed upon the correct pronunciation as derived from history, and the early usage of the American immigrants.